LED-0102/CS208/README.md

 ## Form Management

-Efficiency and digitization are at the core of this project's approach to form requests and approvals within the MEMES Office.
+Efficiency and digitization are at the core of this project's approach to form requests and approvals within the MEMS Office.
 This project handles two type of foms, Leave Form and Budget Forms.

 ### Budget Forms